khangtictoc/CTF-Writeup-Practice/README.md

 # CTF-Writeup
-All CTF Writeup from many sources will be here
+All CTF Writeup from many open sources will be here

 ================ BY TRAN HOANG KHANG ======================